m-h-narang/MSc-Voice-Technology-Thesis/README.md

 ## License

-This repository is for academic and non-commercial use only.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.